hpi-epic/ESPBench/README.md

 <p align="center">
 <img src="https://owncloud.hpi.de/index.php/apps/files_sharing/ajax/publicpreview.php?x=2378&y=848&a=true&file=HesseBenchArch.png&t=piRX6IDNo5Gy9bp&scalingup=0" width="600">
 </p>

-There is input data that is sent to Apache Kafka by the data sender tool, which is part of this repository.
+Input data is sent to [Apache Kafka](https://kafka.apache.org/) by the data sender tool, which is [part of this repository](https://github.com/Gnni/EnterpriseStreamingBenchmark/tree/master/tools/datasender).
 The DSPS runs the queries.
-It gets the data from Apache Kafka as input as well as from the DBMS where required by the query.
+It gets the data from Apache Kafka as input as well as from the enterprise database management system (DBMS) when required by the query.
-After the configured time of the benchmark run is over, the validator and result calculator, which is also part of this repository, can check the query result correctness and compute the benchmark results, i.e., the latencies.
+After the configured time of the benchmark run is over, the validator and result calculator, which are also part of this repository, can check the query result correctness and compute the benchmark results, i.e., the latencies.

 ## 2. HesseBench Process <a name="2-hessebench-process"/>